Shubh2-0/ShipmentXpress/README.md

 ## :email: Contact Us

 Have questions or suggestions?
-Feel free to reach out to us via email at your-email@example.com.
+Feel free to reach out to us via email at shubhambhati226@gmail.com.

-## :link: Connect with the Team

-We're excited to connect with you on LinkedIn and share our expertise:

-- Your Name - Project Lead - LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/your-profile-url/)
-- Another Team Member - Software Developer - LinkedIn: [Another LinkedIn Profile](https://www.linkedin.com/in/another-profile-url/)

-## :scroll: License

-This project is licensed under the MIT License - see the LICENSE file for details.